Automatic-Ingest-Digital-Archives/SCALA/RODA Required Setup For 150TB Storage.md

-# RODA Required Setup For 150TB
+# RODA Required Setup For 150TB Storage

 _Question: What RODA setup would allow us to archive and work with ~130TB of data?_